For the second year in a row, no less.

 Gronk immediately got up in obvious pain and retreated to the bench, where the team's medical staff surrounded him for several minutes before taking him to the locker room.
 CBS Network broadcast cameras later showed him leaving the X-ray facility inside Gillette Stadium.
 Multiple media reports (the website ProFootballTalk.com was first with it) said Gronk broke the arm again, will need further surgery, and is done for the post-season.

 Gronkowski's teammates seemed to sense that this was the end of the line this season for Gronk.

-“That’s huge… It would be a shame,” running back
+"That's huge… It would be a shame," running back Shane Vereen commented.

-“It’s hard to replace a player like him because he’s a freak of nature,” fellow tight end and locker room neighbor Aaron Hernandez lamented.
+"It's hard to replace a player like him because he's a freak of nature," fellow tight end and locker room neighbor Aaron Hernandez lamented.
 "Everyone has to step up and everyone has to keep making plays so we can keep it rolling."

 They have and they must next week against Baltimore.
 The Ravens return to Foxborough, scene of last seasons' AFC title tilt, and a rematch of this year's Week 3 nail-biter in Baltimore, which the Ravens won 31-30 on a controversial final field goal.

 Coming off an emotional win in Denver on Saturday, the Ravens are clearly hungry to avenge last year's loss, as evidenced by their post-game comments and some social media remarks that some Ravens players made during New England's victory Sunday.